946923759/replicant/syntax.md

 Argument 1 (optional): how long to fade out music.

 # shake_camera
 Shakes the camera.
-This effect is somewhat buggy due to being tied to your computer's processing speed.

 Argument 1 (optional): How much to shake the camera.
 Defaults to 3.0 if not present.

+Argument 2 (optional): The decay rate.
+Defaults to 1.0 if not present.

 # Setting Variables